 We spend most of our waking hours at work, so it’s only natural to make friends at the office.
 Those relationships can also be beneficial.
-In addition to the …
+In addition to the obvious productivity benefits of getting along with folks on your team, …

 Given the amount of time we spend at work, it's understandable that a lot of us get pretty comfortable there.
 It's a good thing when you can really be yourself at work, and it's nice to have friends there, too.
 But, no matter how much your workplace feels like a home away from home, the truth is that it isn't.
 Your workplace is a professional environment, and there are some lines that should never be crossed.
 Let's take a look at a few things that you should never say to your co-workers.
 Really.
 Never.